How to remove vowels from a string in Python

 Get started with Replit

-Now, turn what you've learned into a real tool.
-Just tell Replit Agent to “build a URL slug generator that removes vowels from titles” or “create a word puzzle from vowel-less text.”
+Now, turn these techniques into a real tool.
+Give Replit Agent a prompt like, “Build a URL slug generator that removes vowels and spaces,” or “Create a text compactor that shortens messages by removing vowels.”

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.